Thunder vs Pacers Odds, Spread, and Total

 Thunder vs Pacers Betting Trends

-- Oklahoma City is 0-7 ATS in its last seven games on the road.
+- Oklahoma City is 5-10 SU in its last 15 games against Indiana.

-- The total has gone OVER in four of Indiana's last five games against Oklahoma City.
+- The total has gone OVER in four of Indiana's last six games against Oklahoma City.

 Thunder vs Pacers Injury Reports